european-modelling-hubs/covid19-forecast-hub-europe/data-truth/README.md

 of the data.
-Please note that the data in this file is a mixture of daily and weekly data (indicated in the `frequency` column), where weekly data has been shifted back one day to Saturday (instead of Sunday) to compley with the Hub definition of an epidemiological week (Sunday-Saturday).
+Please note that the data in this file is a mixture of daily and weekly data (indicated in the `frequency` column), where weekly data has been shifted back one day to Saturday (instead of Sunday) to comply with the Hub definition of an epidemiological week (Sunday-Saturday).

-We further provide a set of [recommended cutoffs](recommended-cutoffs.csv) for use with these data.
+We further provide a set of [recommended cutoffs](OWID/recommended-cutoffs.csv) for use with these data.
 These are estimates of the truncation in the number of weeks that should be cut off the data set if the aim is to have a data set that is not further revised by more than 5%.

-The corresponding dataset in [OWID/truncated_OWID-Incident Hospitalizations.csv](OWID/truth_OWID-Incident%20Hospitalizations.csv)
-has these recent weeks removed and is recommended for use in models that cannot take into account the truncation of the data.
+The corresponding dataset in [OWID/truncated_OWID-Incident Hospitalizations.csv](OWID/truth_OWID-Incident%20Hospitalizations.csv) has these recent weeks removed and is recommended for use in models that cannot take into account the truncation of the data.

+We also provide weekly version of the data files (labelled `...Weekly Incident Hospitalizations.csv`), where any daily data is aggregated into weeks according to the Hub definition (Sunday-Saturday).
-The latest hospitalisation data is plotted below, with the dashed line indicating data expecting to be substanially revised.
+The latest weekly hospitalisation data is plotted below, with the dashed line indicating data expecting to be substanially revised.

 <figure>
 <img src="plots/hospitalisations.svg" alt="Plot of hospitalisations" />